psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 O. A greater pity could not be,
 Than Finn in agony for ever,
 Who over him gained such victory,
-That slaying heroes was most clever ?
+That slaying heroes was most clever?

 P. Tis God that gained the victory,
 On whom tis useless to resent it,